Oksana07/react-js/README.md

 * Deployed server (error detection, CORS, module connection structure.

-* The layout and styles of the "Current Period" component, when you click on the arrows, the moon changes in both directions.

-* Implemented by pressing the "Enter" data from the inputs are written to the table and sent back, and the inputs are cleared.
+* Implemented the logic of exiting the profile when pressing the "Exit" button.

+* When you sign in to the app, today's date is displayed.

 * Implemented a pop-up list of product categories.

-* Simulator simulator when you press Exit.

-* Implemented a pop-up list of product categories.
+* When you press the "Enter" button, the data from the inputs is written to the table and sent to the background, and the inputs are cleared.

+* In the "Expense" and "Income" sections in the table, when you click on the basket, a request is sent to delete the record and removed from the state.

 ## Scrum master - Petro Davydov [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/petroDavydov/)

 * Assistance to team members, support for Trello, organization of daily meetings.

-* Implemented deletion of endpoint transactions.

 * Deployed server (error detection, CORS, module connection structure.

+* Transaction deletion endpoint implemented.

 * The layout and styles of the "Current Period" component, when you click on the arrows, the moon should change in both directions.

 ## Backend - Nikolai Grebenyuk [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/Nikolayhous/)

+* Login functionality/registration via the "Google" button.

+* Implemented a layer of authorization middlewares.

+* Implemented user balance update endpoint.

+* Implemented end point of adding expense.

+* Implemented income end point.

-* Implemented deletion of endpoint transactions.
+* Implemented transaction deletion endpoint.

-* Created swagger-ui endpoint documentation.
+* Implemented end-point for obtaining a summary of the months of the current year by expenses.

+* Implemented end-point for obtaining a summary of the months of the current year by income.

-* Implemented an endpoint of detailed information on costs and revenues for a specific month and year.
+* Implemented end-point for obtaining detailed information on expenses and income for a specific month and year.

+* Created endpoint documentation (swagger-ui).

-* Implemented adding the value of the endpoint, the level of authorization.
+* Implemented a graph that visually displays the expenses and incomes of the selected category (phone, tablet, desktop).

-* addCard + 1.
-User model.

-* End-user balance and end-user balance updates have been introduced.
+* Implemented Model of User.
 ## Backend - Kovalenko Anna [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/Kovganna/)

-* Implemented an endpoint.
+* Implemented registration endpoint.

+* Implemented end-point authentication.

+* Implemented end-point logout.

+* Implemented an end-point for obtaining a summary of the months of the current year by expenses.

+* Implemented an end-point for obtaining a summary of the months of the current year by income.

-* Implemented an endpoint of detailed information on costs and revenues for a specific month and year.
+* Implemented an end-point for obtaining detailed information on expenses and income for a specific month and year.

-* Implemented endpoint authentication.
+* Implemented if a positive amount was entered in the "Expense" section, then a negative amount is shown in the table.

+*  Implemented in the sections "Expense" and "Income" in the table when you click on the basket, a request is sent to the back to delete the record and is removed from the state.

+* Markup and styles of the "Expenses/Incomes" section, actual data is displayed (phone, tablet, desktop).

+* In the "Expenses" section, show only those categories in which there were expenses (phone, tablet, desktop).

+* Markup and styles of the "Income" section, show only those categories in which there were incomes (phone, tablet, desktop).

+* Arrows in the "Expenses" and "Incomes" sections switch the user between these pages.

 ## Backend - Vlad Gonchar [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/EclipsoZhuk/)

+* Implemented a registration endpoint.

+* Implemented end-point authentication.

+* Implemented end-point logout.

+* Implemented an end-point for obtaining a summary of the months of the current year by expenses.

+* Implemented an end-point for obtaining a summary of the months of the current year by income.

+*  Implemented an end-point for obtaining detailed information on expenses and income for a specific month and year.

-* The layout and styles of the Current Period component, when you click on the arrows, the moon changes in both directions.
+* Markup and styles of the "Current period" component, when you click on the arrows, change the month in both directions.

-* Implemented an endpoint.

-* Enter detailed endpoint information on costs and revenues for a specific month and year.

-* Implemented endpoint authentication.

 ## Frontend - Jane Babina  [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/Kelenella/)

+* Markup and styles of the header during login and its absence (phone, tablet and desktop).

+* Implemented the logic of exiting the profile when clicking the "Exit" button.

+* Created a universal modal when logging out.

+* Displays today's date.

+*  Implemented a pop-up list of product categories.

-* Implemented button "Enter" input data is written to the table and sent back, and inputs are cleared.
+* When you press the "Enter" button, the data from the inputs is written to the table and sent to the back, and the inputs are cleared.

-* Added a pop-up window for product categories.

-* Login and exit markup and heading styles (phone, tablet, and computer).

-* Clicking the "Clear" button clears the entered data.
+* When you click the "Clear" button, the inputs are cleared.

-* A universal modal output window has been created.
+* Markup and styles of the "Back to home" component, when the user clicks, it redirects to the main page.

-* Implemented the logic of exiting the profile by clicking "Exit".
+* Implemented a chart that visually displays the expenses and incomes of the selected category (phone, tablet, desktop).

-* Added a popup window for product categories.

-* Layout and styles of back button components.
 ## Frontend - Tatiana Blizniukova [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/Tatiana37/)

-* Summary Layout and Styles

-* Resume data comes from Backend
+* Implemented showing today's date.

-* If a positive amount is entered in the "Expenses" section, a negative amount is displayed in the table
+* If a positive amount was entered in the "Expense" section, then the table shows a negative.

+* Markup and styles of the "Summary" component.

+* Data in the summary is pulled from the back.

+* Paver-point presentation.

 ## Frontend - Tanya Melnyk [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/tanyamelnyk19/)

-* Cost and Revenue Page Layouts and Styles (Phone, Tablet, Computer)

-* Cost and Revenue Layouts and Styles (Phone, Tablet, Computer).

-* Implemented "Go to Reports" button, you will go to the page "Cost Reports".
+* Implemented when clicking on the "Go to reports" button, it redirects to the Expense Reports page.

+* Markup and styles of the "Expense" and "Income" sections (phone, tablet, desktop).

+* Layout and styles of the page with "Reports" of expenses and incomes (phone, tablet, desktop).

+* Markup and styles of the "Expenses/Incomes" section, the actual data should be displayed (phone, tablet, desktop).

+*  In the "Expenses" section, show only those categories in which there were expenses (phone, tablet, desktop).

+*  Markup and styles of the "Income" section, show only those categories in which there were incomes (phone, tablet, desktop).

+* Arrows in the "Expenses" and "Incomes" sections switch the user between these pages.

 ## Frontend - Mariia Melychyn [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/MariiaMelychyn/)

-* Login and registration window layout and styles (phone, tablet and desktop).
+* Markup and styles of the login window/ registration (phone, tablet and desktop).

-* Google login / signup feature.

-* Functionality of sending a request for user login / registration.
+* Implemented the functionality of sending a login request/user registration.

+* Implemented login functionality/registration via the "Google" button.

+* Footer and Modal.

 ## Frontend - Marta Pryiom [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/marta-pryiom/)

-* Symbols and background for all pages when the user logs in and out of the program (phone, tablet and computer).
+* Markup and background for all pages when the user is logged in and not (phone, tablet and desktop).

-* Component markup and styles "Balance" (phone, tablet and desktop)
+* Markup and styles of the "Balance" component (phone, tablet and desktop).

+* The "Balance" field displays your balance in the state.

+* When you click on the "Confirm" button, the balance amount is sent to the back and written to the side.

-* Implemented a modal window on zero balance
+* Implemented a modal with a zero balance.

+* Data in the summary is pulled from the back.

 ## Frontend - Oksana Petryshyn [<img src="https://img.shields.io/badge/-GitHub-black"/>](https://github.com/Oksana07/)

 * Summary Layout and Styles.

+* Footer and Modal.

 * Writing documentation readme on markdown.

+* Paver-point presentation.

+* Node.js project flowchart made in dravio.png.